Byungwan/snippets/logchsep/README.rst

 Usage
 -----
-The logchsep utility parses each line of an access log from each file and writes its fields separated by a given delimiter to the standard output.
-If no file arguments are specified, or a file argument is a single dash ('-'), cut reads from the standard input::
+The logchsep utility parses each line of an access log from a given file and writes its fields separated by a given delimiter to the standard output.
+If no file argument is specified, or a file argument is a single dash ('-'), cut reads from the standard input::
     usage: logchsep [-h] [-d, ---delimiter DELIM] [FILE]